 NEW YORK, NY—Documentary filmmaker Ken Burns recently announced plans to make yet another epic documentary.
 The topic?
 Himself.

-Ken Burns by Ken Burns is reportedly over 20 hours in length, due to the fact that it documents the making of all of his previous documentaries.
+Ken Burns by Ken Burns, a Florentine Films Production, is reportedly over 50 hours in length due to the fact that it documents the making of all of Burns’s previous documentaries.

 Critics await the documentary with anticipation after sources indicate that the new film also includes many of Burns’s own highly-prized personal documents, such as lists entitled “Favorite Civil War Nicknames”, “Documentaries I’d Like to Make”, and “101 Ways to Celebrate Independence Day Like an American Filmmaker.”